keidsiri/car-insurance/README.md

 ## Description

-_This page practices using jQuery forms by surveying the user about food, music, etc._
+_This page practices using jQuery forms by surveying the user about branching on page 53._

 ## Setup/Installation Requirements